 There has been much debate and publicity about the potential for “Red Tape” to be stripped away or significantly reduced to the benefit of Business.
 Of course, Health and Safety would be and is an obvious target.

-When you make a genuine attempt to list the Health and Safety regulations or Law that business leaders want stripping back, it becomes difficult to identify anything that genuinely creates a burden without delivering a significant benefit.
+When you make a genuine attempt to list the Health and Safety regulations or Laws that business leaders want to strip back, it becomes difficult to identify anything that genuinely creates a burden without delivering a significant benefit.
 As we know, Health and Safety is good business, applied and implemented correctly, aligned to business objectives, it not only adds value but will directly benefit bottom-line performance.

 As with Brexit, the subject of easing or deregulating Health and Safety legislation or LAW is a divisive one, splitting opinions between professionals, business leaders and owners as did the referendum.
 However, there is one common thread that unites everyone and that is we all want to maintain and continue to improve our health and safety records in the UK to the benefit of all who work and visit our businesses.
 We believe that there is no argument that supports a step backwards in the pursuit of zero accidents and fatalities at work.

 At Park City, we are focusing on what we do know about how Brexit will impact Health and Safety.
 Initially after the 31st of January 2020:

 - There will be NO CHANGE to the Health and Safety legislation and law.
 It will be business as usual.

 - Employers’ Duties to protect employees will not change.

 - Duty-holders should continue to manage Health and Safety risks in a proportionate way and follow Health and Safety best practices and the guidelines relevant to their sector.